-St. A's also hosts the Marpole Community Food Hub, where several community organizations are working in collaboration to provide groceries at no cost to our neighbours every Thursday from 10am - 12pm.
+St. A's also hosts the Marpole Community Food Hub, where several community organizations are working in collaboration with the Greater Vancouver Food Bank to provide groceries at no cost to our neighbours every Thursday from 10am - 12pm.

 The Mobile Medical Clinic is back in business and will be set up outside St A’s every other Thursday from 5:30-7pm starting June 10th.
 There will be access to a doctor, nurse and social worker.

 Everyone is welcome, and volunteers are also always appreciated!